owencz1998/Deezsounds/README.md

 ## :lady_beetle: Bugs

+*   Downloads that are stopped and restarted will not be saved in the database and therefore not be available;
 *   Skipping tracks on the player screen is not as fluid as it used to be and can be choppy;
 *   Some home tiles are not and will not be implemented (Concerts, Did you know, Original videos, ...);
 *   [Tell me!](https://github.com/PetitPrinc3/Deezer/issues)